EvolveX-Global/ToneKit/README.md

 This project now includes a simple navigation bar and styled components to give the interface a polished SaaS look.
 Feel free to customize the Tailwind CSS classes in `components/Navbar.tsx` and `components/SkinToneAnalyzer.tsx` to match your brand.

+## Pro Features

+The analyzer supports downloading palettes in multiple formats.
+JSON export is available on the free plan while PNG and PDF exports are restricted to Pro users.
+Manage your plan from the **Dashboard** page and explore pricing on the **Pricing** page.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.